Quaternary Fault and Fold Database of the United States

 - KML (Google Earth) Files (13 MB KMZ)

-- includes 5 fault layers: Historic, Holocene to Latest Pleistocene, Late Quaternary, Mid-Late Quaternary, Quaternary
+- includes 5 fault layers: historic, Holocene to latest Pleistocene, late Quaternary, middle-late Quaternary, Quaternary

 - GIS files (16 MB ZIP file)

-This database contains information on faults and associated folds in the United States that demonstrate geological evidence of coseismic surface deformation in large earthquakes during the past 1.6 million years (Myr).
-At the time the Quaternary Fault and Fold database was established (1993), the Quaternary time period was defined as <1.6 Myr in the 1983 Geologic Time Scale, published in 1983.
-In 1999, it was updated to 1.8 Myr, and in 2009 it was revised to 2.6 Myr.
-Most recently, in 2018 it was revised again to 2.58 Myr, see GSA Geologic Time Scale.
+This database contains information on faults and associated folds in the United States that demonstrate geological evidence of coseismic surface deformation in large earthquakes during the past 1.6 million years (Ma).
+At the time the Quaternary Fault and Fold Database was established (1993), the Quaternary period was defined as <1.6 Ma in the 1983 Geologic Time Scale, published in 1983.
+In 1999, it was updated to 1.8 Ma, and in 2009 it was revised to 2.6 Ma.
+Most recently, in 2018 it was revised again to 2.58 Ma, see Divisions of Geologic Time.

 In order to maintain a current and relevant dataset, effective January 12, 2017, the USGS will maintain a limited number of metadata fields that characterize the Quaternary faults and folds of the United States.
 Archived reports are accessible from the abbreviated record.